maleghast/toggler/README.md

 ##Running##

-To start a web server for the application, run:
+To start the application using Jetty, run:

-    lein ring server
+    lein run

 =======
 Toggler
 =======

-Cloud-Based alternative to Flagpoles
+A Clojure Feature-Toggle Service